-While homeowners are not among those who enjoy the African king cricket’s presence, many green thumbs enjoy having these crickets around since they control the snail population and are a popular source of food for hadedas.
+While homeowners are not among those who enjoy the African king cricket’s presence, many green thumbs enjoy having these crickets around.
+This is because they control the snail population and are a popular source of food for hadedas.
 This cricket’s diet includes vegetable matter, cat or dog food in urban areas, as well as other invertebrates.

-Having been received their name due to their humped appearance similar to that of a camel, these crickets are also known as spider crickets or cave crickets.
+Having received their name due to their humped appearance similar to that of a camel, these crickets are also known as spider crickets or cave crickets.
 This is because they are prone to inhabiting caves and cool, damp spots under stones, logs and leaves.
-Their population exists in most countries, and live up to 1 or 2 years.
+Its population exists in most countries, and its lifespan is between 1 and 2 years.
 They are known to have a light to dark brown colour, often with mottled patterns and dark bands on certain parts of their bodies.